jrichter/rEgrep/README.md

 # rEgrep

 rEgrep is a very simple wrapper for egrep to allow me to search a file over and over and over again.
+I am assuming a linux system with grep installed.

 # Installation